guilhermevescovi/guilhermevescovi/README.md

 - 💬 Ask me about **Magic the Gathering and League of Legends**

-- ⚡ Fun fact **If you replace "w" for "t" you can answer the questions When?
-Where?
-What?**
+- ⚡ Fun fact **I have already started writing five fantasy novels but never finished**

 <h3 align="left">Connect with me:</h3>
 <p align="left">